noemaresearch/pinboard/README.md

 # Pinboard

-Pinboard is a command-line tool for managing file references when working with raw language models.
-It's designed to streamline codebase-level development workflows, allowing users to request contextual, in-place file updates efficiently.
+Pinboard is a command-line tool for managing file references and terminal sessions when working with raw language models.
+It's designed to streamline codebase-level development workflows, allowing users to request contextual, in-place file updates and interact with pinned content efficiently.

 ## Usage